mccanne/sharkfest/README.md

 * If you are declaring schemas before you can write data...
 * If you are creating relational tables before you can query...
 * If you are writing code to talk to a schema registry...
-* If you are compiling _protos_ before you can talk to a server...
+* If you are compiling _protos_ before you can communicate with a server...

-... then you may be doing things the hard way.
+... then you may be _doing things the hard way_.

 Your extra effort comes from having to handle policy and mechanism _at the same time_.